reserve-protocol/protocol/contracts/plugins/assets/notional-fixed/README.md

 case we should also track if the current instance of the contract is actually the one dealing with WETH, and that forces us to either hardcode a `currencyId` on the contract or to add a new argument to the constructor.
 To keep this simple I did not add such helper.

+-

+Rates in the pools are a result of the liquidity's balance.
+The more liquidity you add the lower the rate you get.
+The best performance is gotten with lower amounts.
+By extension, there is a point where you cannot enter the market with too much liquidity because it would bring the rates to negative values.

+That will eventually be a problem on a compounding strategy because we will keep lowering the performance until a point where we won't be able to lend any more because of too much liquidity.

+A possible temporary solution would be to detect when this happens and split the liquidity among different tenors, so we keep getting profits from different lending markets instead of betting all into the same one.